Paige (wrestler)

-Saraya-Jade Bevis (/səˈreɪə/; born 17 August 1992) is an English professional wrestler.
-She is known for her time in All Elite Wrestling (AEW), where she performed mononymously as Saraya, and in WWE, performing under the ring name Paige.
-She was the youngest female champion in WWE history, a two-time WWE Divas Champion, and the inaugural NXT Women's Champion.
-She is also the first woman to hold both a WWE and NXT Women's Championship simultaneously.
-She is a former AEW Women's World Champion.
+Saraya-Jade Bevis (/səˈreɪə/; born 17 August 1992) is an English professional wrestler and actress.
+As of April 2026, she is signed to WWE, where she performs on the SmackDown brand under the ring name Paige.
+She is also known for her tenure in All Elite Wrestling (AEW) from 2022 to 2025, where she performed under her real name (stylized mononymously as Saraya).

 In 2005, at the age of 13, Bevis made her debut under the ring name Britani Knight for her family's World Association of Wrestling (WAW) promotion.
 She went on to hold several championships on the European independent circuit.
-After talent scouting in England, WWE signed Bevis in 2011 and she began wrestling in its developmental systems, debuting in Florida Championship Wrestling (FCW) in 2012 and later going on a winning streak in NXT.
-She made her surprise debut on the main roster in 2014 and immediately won the Divas Championship, making her the youngest Divas Champion at the age of 21.
+After talent scouting in England, WWE signed Bevis in 2011 and she began wrestling in its developmental systems, debuting in Florida Championship Wrestling (FCW) in 2012 and later going on a winning streak in NXT, culminating in her becoming the inaugural NXT Women's Champion.
+She made her surprise debut on the main roster in 2014 and immediately won the Divas Championship, making her the youngest Divas Champion and also the youngest female champion in company history at the age of 21.
+She is also the only woman to hold both a WWE and NXT Women's Championship simultaneously.

 In 2015 and 2016, Bevis went on hiatus due to injury, undergoing neck surgery in October 2016.
 She suffered another neck injury in December 2017 that forced her into retirement.
 Following her retirement, she remained with WWE as a contributor to WWE-related programs and fulfilled managing roles until her contract with the company expired in July 2022.
-In September 2022, she signed with AEW and made her debut for the company at Grand Slam, where she was the leader of The Outcasts stable.
-At All In, she won the Women's World title in London.
+In September 2022, she signed with AEW and made her debut for the company at Grand Slam Saraya, where she was the leader of The Outcasts stable.
+In August 2023 at All In, she won the AEW Women's World Championship in London.
+After her contract with AEW expired in 2025, she returned to WWE as an in-ring performer at WrestleMania 42 in April 2026, where she won the WWE Women's Tag Team Championship with Brie Bella.

 In 2012, Channel 4 produced a documentary about Bevis and her family called The Wrestlers: Fighting with My Family, which was later adapted into the biographical sports comedy-drama film Fighting with My Family (2019), starring Florence Pugh as Bevis.
 She ranked No. 1 in Pro Wrestling Illustrateds Female 50 in 2014, and was named Diva of the Year by Rolling Stone that same year.